sowmya04101998/DistributedTraining/01_introduction/README.md

 # High-Performance Deep Learning with SLURM

 ## Overview
-This repository provides a comprehensive guide to deep learning with **PyTorch**, along with best practices for running workloads on an **HPC cluster using SLURM**.
+This repository provides a guide to deep learning with **PyTorch**, along with best practices for running workloads on an **HPC cluster using SLURM**.
 It includes:
 - **Deep Learning Basics**: Jupyter notebooks covering foundational concepts.
 - **SLURM Job Scheduling**: Guides and scripts for distributed training.
 - **Module Management**: Best practices for handling dependencies on HPC clusters.